 Finally, the Board finds that granting the variance will be in harmony with the general spirit, intent, and purpose of the Comprehensive Plan.
-The Board of Appeals notes that Applicants' request makes use of existing structures and footprints where it can, eliminates encroachments elsewhere, and that what encroachments in the Buffer remain have been limited by the Board to minimum necessary for Applicants to achieve this reasonable and significant use of their property.
+The Board of Appeals notes that Applicants' request makes use of existing features where it can and that what encroachments in the Buffer remain have been limited by the Applicants to the minimum necessary for them to achieve this reasonable and significant use of their property.